 Having spent most of my adult life in South Florida, I have gone through more than 25 Hurricane seasons.
 I prepared for my first potential hit with Hurricane Andrew in 1992.
 While Andrew was everything the meteorologists said he would be, my family and I were lucky to have made it out with little more than jittery nerves and a few downed trees.
 Now as a new mom and a novice, I remember constantly contemplating if I would actually have to “hunker down” as I waited in seemingly endless food and gas lines.
 Today, with many hurricane preparations under my belt and many, many decades living in a Hurricane prone area, I can say that preparation, not panic, is crucial.
 Some of my personal preparations were being the host of many a Hurricane Party where family and friends, who lived in evacuation zones, brought food and supplies.
 Hurricane parties are common in South Florida.
 They served more as a distraction for our children and, probably for the adults too.
 Hurricanes, or the potential for a direct hit, are frightening.
 The 24-hour broadcasts do very little to help keep anxiety at bay.
 After Hurricane Andrew in 1992 and when Hurricane Wilma in 2005 hit South Florida, I became, like most that live down here, proficient in a whole new language.
 Steering winds, cone of uncertainty, El Nino, storm surge, wind shear, wind gusts to name a few.

 But like most Floridians, when enough time passes with no major Hurricanes, we become complacent about being prepared.
-For those who have students who are from out of state, the first mention of a potential storm or hurricane and the unknown sends parents into a justifiable panic.
-When the news about a potential storm starts dominating the airwaves (well at least in Florida they do, but they also make national news) well in advance, parents concerns go into overdrive.
+For those who have students who are from out of state, the first mention of a potential storm, severe winds or hurricane, and the unknown sends parents into a justifiable panic.
+When the news about a potential storm starts dominating the airwaves (well at least in Florida they do, but they also make national news) well in advance, parents’ concerns go into overdrive.

 The level of panic for in-state residents is equivalent to the category storm being forecast.
 Floridians seem to look at Cat 1’s with an almost indifference; yet the mere mention of a Cat 3 or higher, and well, nerves are frazzled, palms start sweating and everyone goes into overdrive preparations.
 Add the fact that we are not with our kids with a looming and threatening storm, and well, an emotional storm (pun intended) starts brewing.

-2. Florida gets rainy weather, be it a bad rain/thunderstorm, tropical storm or hurricane, and having certain supplies, is recommended.
-That would include a flashlight and batteries, bottled water and some non-perishable foods to get through a minimal three days.
+- Florida gets rainy weather, be it a bad rain/thunderstorm, tropical storm or hurricane, and having certain supplies, is recommended.
+That would include a flashlight and batteries, bottled water and some non-perishable foods to get through a minimum of three days.

-9. Should your student (or you) have other concerns, they should contact firstname.lastname@example.org or 888-8FAUOWL
+- Should your student (or you) have other concerns, they should contact firstname.lastname@example.org or 888-8FAUOWL